 (which means you will benefit from their abilities), or you can send them off on assignments.

 The latter is essentially a gamble where you are not able to use a Duty Officer’s abilities for a specified time (I’ve seen durations from 45 minutes to 72 hours, real time, but you don’t have to be logged in).
-In exchange, if the random number generator isn’t against you, you get small items, skill points, additional duty officers (“refugees” or “prisoners”), or other kinds of currency.
+In exchange, if the random number generator isn’t against you, you get small items, skill points (meaning you can increase your rank this way), additional duty officers (“refugees” or “prisoners”), or other kinds of currency.
 In particular, you can get Dilithium and Lobi Crystals, both of which you can use to buy stuff at certain in-game stores.
-You can also get these items as occasional drops from missions, but getting them and not really having to do anything sounds kinda preferable.
+You can also get some of these items as occasional drops from missions, but getting them and not really having to do anything sounds kinda preferable.

 Fleets and other Players